amirrezaask/loki/README.md

 ## Todos

-- Check definitions with type hint to use correct types for defs.
 - Loki main should wrap user main function so we handle return int and stuff.
 - Default values for structs
 - Defer: *each function that have a defer usage, will have a label at the end (with a guard) so when user does return we first jump to defer run the instructions and then we come back and return.